feng001-8/feng001-8.github.io/content/4@Learn/1@English/Write/sentense.md

 ---
 title: Sentence
-description: How to Wri a Sentence
+description: How to Write a Sentence
 ---